 Wellness Program Required For Md.
 State EmployeesState employees will now be required to participate in a wellness program as part of their health insurance or pay a $50 annual penalty.

 More Insurers To Offer Health Law Plans Next YearThe Obama administration says consumers in most states will have more insurance options next year under the president's health care law.
 The Health and Human Services department on Tuesday reported a net increase of 63 insurers joining the market in 44 states.

-With almost a year under its belt, has the Affordable Care Act impact as many people as it originally set out to?
+What Has The Affordable Care Act Accomplished A Year Later?With almost a year under its belt, has the Affordable Care Act impact as many people as it originally set out to?

 Healthcare Advocates: Md.
 Insurance Sign-Up A SuccessHealthcare advocates are calling the state's affordable care sign-up a success.
 With the release of the latest numbers comes a campaign to encourage those who may still qualify for part of the program to sign up.

 Nonprofit Builds Different Kind Of Insurance FirmMaryland hadn't had a health insurance co-op for 20 years.
 Then Dr. Peter Beilenson came along.

-Under the Affordable Care Act, consumers have the right to appeal decisions made by their health insurance company.
+Who Can I Contact With Problems About My Insurer?Under the Affordable Care Act, consumers have the right to appeal decisions made by their health insurance company.